solar-engine/common-chicken-runtime-engine/README.md

 * stable: A known-working version of the codebase.
 You shouldn't use this unless you really need a consistent version of the code.
 * ccre2015: The version currently being upgraded for the 2015 control system.
 Not useful right now unless you're a Beta team.

+You may wish to consider pointing yourself at specific release tags instead of branches if you wish to have stability.
+Click on tags, and find the highest-numbered version not marked as a prerelease.

 **Go [here](https://bitbucket.org/col6y/common-chicken-runtime-engine/wiki) to see the main documentation.**

 The old documentation can be found in DOCUMENTATION.MD under the SOURCE tab, but **you probably don't want this.**